Frequently asked questions

 Source and Copyright Information for MB-Research Data (PDF) provides details about the sources for standard international data available from Esri.

-The advanced international data is from the following sources:
+Advanced Demographics data is from the following data sources:

 For which countries does Esri offer demographic data?